 - 1) All landscape construction plans must be sealed and signed by a Registered Landscape Architect with current membership in the Canadian Society of Landscape Architects. - 2) All drawings and supplemental material(s) for irrigation systems that will be turned over to The City, must be stamped and signed by a Certified Irrigation Designer (CID) - Commercial.
 This certification must be issued by the Irrigation Association (IA).
-The certified designer must be in good standing with the association. - 3) All drawings are to be submitted on Calgary Parks' title block.
-The title block template is available from Calgary Parks Capital Development.
-Contact Calgary Parks' Development Coordinator appropriate for the development area (refer to Figure 2-1). - 4) Scale must be in metric (preferred scales: 1:200, 1:250, 1:500). - 5) North arrow must be included. - 6) Key plan must be oriented in same direction as site plan. - 7) Include the legal description and site and property line zoning, including bearings and dimensions.
+The certified designer must be in good standing with the association. - All drawings are to be submitted on Calgary Parks and Open Spaces' title block.
+The title block template is available from Calgary Parks and Open Spaces.
+Contact the Calgary Parks and Open Spaces' Development Coordinator appropriate for the development area (refer to Figure 2-1). - 4) Scale must be in metric (preferred scales: 1:200, 1:250, 1:500). - 5) North arrow must be included. - 6) Key plan must be oriented in same direction as site plan. - 7) Include the legal description and site and property line zoning, including bearings and dimensions.
 If the site has a municipal address, include it in the plan. - 8) Include the proposed land uses of surrounding parcels (i.e. residential, commercial, industrial, etc.) and school building envelope for MSR sites. - 9) Include utility locations, legal easements, Rights-of-Way, etc. - 10) Include curb lines, sidewalks, utility poles, fences, and any other boundary conditions. - 11) Include location of trees, diameter at breast height (DBH), and (where possible) identify species.